Ted Ladd: Career

+He is a member of the Advisory Board at Nth Venture, a venture studio that incubates early-stage start-up businesses.
+He is also a Strategic Advisor to Ethical Compass Advisors, a consulting firm that helps technology embed ethics into their governance structures.
+Clients include Meta, Anthropic, and several other large technology companies.

 Research

 Ladd focuses on the processes by which entrepreneurs design and test new ideas to create new companies, especially as multi-sided platforms (e.g. Lyft and AirBnb).
 His recent publications include: